infinum/qa-handbook/Automation/General/Way of working.md

 - Strive to review a PR within 24 hours
 - Carefully review the changes
 - Leave clear questions and comments in the appropriate lines of code / files
-- If you have a lot to discusses, consider jumping into a call instead of writing novels in the PR
+- If you have a lot to discuss, consider jumping into a call instead of writing novels in the PR

 [How to handle pull requests without making enemies](https://infinum.com/blog/write-good-pull-requests/)